tmlamb/oidc-sample-app/server/README.md

 This is an OAuth 2.0 Resource Server written in Java.

-It uses Spring Boot, so to run locally execute the `bootRun` task:
+It uses Gradle and Spring Boot, so to run locally execute the `bootRun` task:

 ```shell
 ./gradlew bootRun